petermeissner/r6extended/README.md

 <br><br> **Description**

-A package that adds some useful methods and data fields to the bare bones 'R6' class provided by the 'R6' package.
+A package that adds some useful methods and data fields to the bare bones 'R6' class provided by the 'R6' package - ls-method, hashes, warning- and message-method, general get-method and a debug-method that assigns self and private to the glbal environment.

 <br><br> **License**